baileySmith1/GoalTracker/README.md

 need to add:

--remove goal
+-remove goal + update db

 -can check goals on dashboard that updates db

--goals appear on removing goal
+-goals appear on removing goal page

 -block some url if not logged in

--center goals on dashboard

 -css for other pages